ReShape Lifesciences Inc. (RSLS) Shares Up Despite Recent Market Volatility - News Heater

-ReShape Lifesciences Inc. (NASDAQ: RSLS) has seen a rise in its stock price by 4.94 in relation to its previous close of 0.24.
-However, the company has experienced a 2.04% gain in its stock price over the last five trading sessions.
+ReShape Lifesciences Inc. (NASDAQ: RSLS)’s stock price has increased by 3.33 compared to its previous closing price of 0.24.
+However, the company has seen a 3.29% increase in its stock price over the last five trading sessions.
 GlobeNewsWire reported 2023-11-06 that Conference Call to be Held at 5:00 pm ET on Wednesday, November 8, 2023 Conference Call to be Held at 5:00 pm ET on Wednesday, November 8, 2023

 Is It Worth Investing in ReShape Lifesciences Inc. (NASDAQ: RSLS) Right Now?

-Moreover, the 36-month beta value for RSLS is 0.16.
-Analysts have varying opinions on the stock, with 1 analysts rating it as a “buy,” 0 as “overweight,” 0 as “hold,” and 0 as “sell.”
+Additionally, the 36-month beta value for RSLS is 0.17.
+There are mixed opinions on the stock, with 1 analysts rating it as a “buy,” 0 rating it as “overweight,” 0 rating it as “hold,” and 0 rating it as “sell.”

-The average price recommended by analysts for ReShape Lifesciences Inc. (RSLS) is $1.00, which is $0.75 above the current market price.
-The public float for RSLS is 12.96M and currently, short sellers hold a 4.74% of that float.
-On December 06, 2023, RSLS’s average trading volume was 3.39M shares.
+The average price predicted by analysts for RSLS is $1.00, which is $0.75 above the current price.
+The public float for RSLS is 12.96M and currently, short sellers hold a 1.58% ratio of that float.
+The average trading volume of RSLS on December 13, 2023 was 3.56M shares.

 RSLS’s Market Performance